hmzh-khn/hmzh-khn.github.io/_posts/2025-08-08-level2-inverse-games.md

 When these mental models break down, the results can be inefficient—or even dangerous.

 Think about two drivers approaching a merge:
-- If both believe the *other* will yield, they might come to a stop, blocking traffic.
+- If both believe the *other* will yield, they might accelerate into a collision.
-- If both believe the *other* will go, they might accelerate into a collision.
+- If both believe the *other* will go, they might come to a stop, blocking traffic

 These situations stem from *mismatched beliefs* about each other’s goals.